iricigor/InstallModuleFromGit/README.md

 # Install Git Module

-:bowtie: This PowerShell module will be help you to easily instal PowerShell modules directly from Azure DevOps (aka VSTS) or GitHub.
+:bowtie: This PowerShell module will be help you to easily instal PowerShell modules directly from [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/repos/) (_aka VSTS_) or [GitHub](https://github.com/).
 All you need to know is a URL of the git repository and the module will take care of everything else.

 ## Prerequisites

-* :exclamation: **git** - Git must be installed and available on path.
+:exclamation: **Git** client must be installed and available on path.
 If you don't have it, you can get it for example from [git-scm.com](https://git-scm.com/downloads).

 ## Installation